hpc/pavilion2/docs/tests/conditionals.rst

 ~~~~~~

 The ``not_if`` section of the pavilion test config allow users to
 specify when a test should be skipped.
-As name suggests, a test will
+As the name suggests, a test
-be skipped if anything matching the ``not_if`` conditional is found.
+will be skipped if anything matching the ``not_if`` conditional
+is found.

 The syntax for a ``not_if`` conditional statement is straightforward.
 A user will specify the directive ``not_if`` followed by a dictionary